esp-rs/book/src/overview/index.md

 >
 > - ✅ - The feature is implemented or supported
 > - ⏳ - The feature is under development
-> - ❌ - The feature is not supported
+> - ❌ - The feature isn't supported

 | Chip     | `std` | `no_std` |
 | -------- | :---: | :------: |